Integration of Alternative Messaging Providers

 • Key: msgText

-• Resource: Processing context
+• Resource: Processing Context

 • Value: msgText

-All resources are now defined.
+All resources have now been defined.

 Headers